 Services that offer these tests include:

-In relation to female fertility testing, I would not advise you to buy these tests unless you have been specifically advised by a fertility specialist, GP or gynaecologist to have these tests and then only do the tests that they have asked you to do and where applicable on the relevant day of your cycle.
+In relation to female fertility testing, you may want to consider buying these tests only if you have been specifically advised by a fertility specialist, GP or gynaecologist.
+You may be able to save money by only doing the tests they have asked you to do.
+Where applicable take the test on the relevant day of your cycle.

 Otherwise you may spend a lot of money unnecessarily and they may not provide you with the information you need.